 Digital Skills for Youth (DS4Y) is a program funded by the Government of Canada which aims to help underemployed youth enhance and develop their digital and soft skills.
 The program combines valuable work experience with digital skills training, allowing participating youth to advance their digital skills and secure their success in the digital economy.

-Between fall 2020 and winter 2022, IMAA is offering 35 internships (22 in 2020-21, 13 in 2021-22) connecting underemployed youth, including from traditionally underrepresented groups, with employers (Internship Host Organizations).
-These internships will provide stable employment and training support for up to one year for youth participants.
-This will allow youth participants to develop or enhance their digital skills and to apply them in combination with soft skills to enhance their future employability.
+Between January 2023 and March 2023, IMAA is offering a minimum of 11 digital skill-focused artistic residencies connecting underemployed youth, including from traditionally underrepresented groups, with employers (Internship Host Organizations).
+These residencies will provide mentorship and technical support for up to 2 months of open-ended artistic exploration.
+This will allow emerging artists to develop or enhance their digital skills and to apply them in combination with soft skills to their developing artistic practice.

 The DS4Y program allows participating youth to develop their digital skills and soft skills, apply these skills in a work setting, and enhance their future employability in a digital-focused labour market.

 DS4Y benefits participating employers by increasing the supply of highly qualified young people with a focus on knowledge economy related skills.
 It builds employers’ overall capacity in digital domains and advances their own digitally-focused projects and activities.